jotavare/42-resources/README.md

 | [1337 Readme](https://github.com/mohouyizme/1337-readme)                     | Share your progress via GitHub README.md.              | `GitHub`  |

 #### OTHERS
-> _Miscellaneous resources of no particular category, that may proved helpful._
+> _Miscellaneous resources of no particular category, that may prove helpful._

 |                                                                       |                                                                         |           |
 |-----------------------------------------------------------------------|-------------------------------------------------------------------------|-----------|